goldeneas/wxpg/README.md

 # wxpg
 `wxpg` is an experimental, custom-tailored 2D/3D game engine built in Rust.
 It serves as a foundational layer, providing abstractions over low-level graphics, UI, and entity-component-system (ECS) libraries.

-This project appears to be a continuation of [vox](https://github.com/goldeneas/vox), shifting from a pure-voxel focus to a more general-purpose rendering engine architecture.
+This project is a continuation of [vox](https://github.com/goldeneas/vox), shifting from a pure-voxel focus to a more general-purpose rendering engine architecture.

 ## ⚠️ Project Status: Experimental